President Jokowi calls on regional chiefs to maximize tracing | ExBulletin

 President Jokowi calls on regional chiefs to maximize tracing

-SULSELSATU.com, MAKASSAR – President Joko Widodo focused on handling COVID-19 cases during a working visit to the city of Makassar on Thursday (09/09/2021).
+MAKASSAR, Upeks – President Joko Widodo once again placed emphasis on handling Covid-19 cases during a working visit to Makassar City on Thursday (9/9/2021).

 In his directive, Jokowi asked each regional manager to be active and to maximize research efforts to find residents with both symptom-free and symptom-free exposure.